torshin5ergey/torshin5ergey.github.io/README.md

 ## Projects

-- [cellular-automata](./cellular-automata/): a collection of creative code projects based on cellular automata.
+- [cellular-automata](./cellular-automata/): a collection of creative code projects based on cellular automata rules.

 ## License